-A single dose treats a larger sized property with a heating system of 130 litres, up to 16 radiators or 250 sqm of underfloor heating and is added via a radiator or filling loop.
-Boiler Noise Silencer F2 Express can be dispensed directly into a radiator air vent or system filling loop using the appropriate special adapter supplied with the product.
-The whole process takes less than two minutes.
+A single dose treats a larger sized property with a heating system of 130 litres, up to 16 radiators or 250 sqm of underfloor heating and can be dispensed directly into a radiator air vent, system filling loop, or via a TF1 Filter using the appropriate adapter supplied with the product.
+Fernox Express takes less than 30 seconds to dose the system without the need to drain down the system, saving time on-site.
+If dosing via a TF1 Filter, the filter should be emptied of any collected contaminants prior to treating with the product.
 Too much treatment will not cause problems and is preferable to insufficient dosing.
 Severe noise may require more than one application.
 For long term protection against the effects of corrosion and limescale we recommend systems are cleaned using Fernox Cleaner F3 Express and inhibited with Fernox Protector F1 Express.
 In single feed indirect cylinders, e.g. ‘Primatic’ or similar, potable water chemicals must be used.

 Fernox Boiler Noise Silencer F2 Express is supplied in 400 ml aerosol cans with a universal applicator set.

 Fernox Boiler Noise Silencer F2 Express is classified as non-hazardous, but as with all chemicals, keep out of reach of children.
 In case of contact with skin or eyes; rinse immediately with plenty of water.

 Outer Carton Dimensions(Height x Width x Depth)

 241 x 178 x 339 mm

 Boiler noise is usually the result of limescale deposition within the heat exchanger of a boiler.
 This condition is worsened if magnetite is also present in the system, as this combines with the limescale to form a much harder deposit.